mvdh7/PyCO2SYS/docs/index.md

             PRESIN, PRESOUT, SI, PO4, pHSCALEIN, K1K2CONSTANTS, KSO4CONSTANTS,
             NH3=0.0, H2S=0.0, KFCONSTANT=1)

     The output `CO2dict` is a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) containing all the calculated variables as [NumPy arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).
 Its keys are named following the `HEADERS` output from the original MATLAB program.
 See [Calculate everything!](co2sys) for all the details about the inputs and outputs.

 ## Citation

 If you use PyCO2SYS in your work, please cite it as:

 !!! note "PyCO2SYS citation"
     Humphreys, M.P., Gregor, L., Pierrot, D., van Heuven, S.M.A.C., Lewis, E., and Wallace, D.W.R.
 (2020).
-PyCO2SYS: marine carbonate system calculations in Python.
-Version 1.3.0. *Zenodo.* [doi:10.5281/zenodo.3746347](http://doi.org/10.5281/zenodo.3746347).
+PyCO2SYS: marine carbonate system calculations in Python.  *Zenodo.*  [doi:10.5281/zenodo.3744275](http://doi.org/10.5281/zenodo.3744275).

 The DOI refers to all versions of PyCO2SYS.
 Please be sure to update the version number if necessary.
 You can find the current version that you are using in Python with:

     :::python
     import PyCO2SYS as pyco2